shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-05-SRUM_forensics.md

 ## Introduction

-This blog post is based on a presentation that I gave in 2019 a few times.
-In going through my archives I decided to write up these presentations into blog posts as the information is still relevant and I can update where needed.
+Back in 2019 when I was running my own consulting gig, Caccia Cybersecurity, I learnt about a new (at the time) artefact that had recently been discovered and 'decoded'.
+The SRUM.
+This blog post is based on a presentation that I gave in 2019 at The 2019 ICSL MRE conference in Sydney, and the Carbon Black Partner IR summit for APAC.
+In going through my archives of presentations, I decided to write up these presentations into blog posts as the information is still relevant and I can update where needed.

 In the world of Incident Response (IR), challenges are a given.
 In this blog post, I'll take you through an IR case that presented a unique set of hurdles and how the unexpected hero, the SRUM database, came to the rescue.